Hirosvk/ADTUtils/docs/stack.md

 When #push, the comparison is made with the new value and the current min/max values of the stack using <= and >=.

 ## ::new_with_metadata
-Stack::new_with_metadata is a factory method that returns a new empty Stack capable of tracking additional custom metadata.
+Stack::new_with_metadata is a factory method that returns a new empty Stack capable of tracking custom metadata.
 The method takes the name of the metadata and a block.

 ```ruby
   stack = Stack.new_with_metadata(:string_length) { |str| str.length }